zaza107-1/project3default/README.md

 We used the hyperparameter tuning with a random sampling of parameter C and max_iter and a median stopping policy as the early termination policy.
 About the parameter C we used three possible values, 1,10 and 100.
 About max_iterations we used 50,100 and 150.

-Here we can see a picture of the two parameters and the range that we used:
+- Here we can see a picture of the two parameters and the range that we used:
 ![](https://github.com/zaza107-1/project3default/blob/branch2/screenshots/param_sampling.jpg)

 ### Results
 We found the same accuracy results for all the possible combinations.
 In the future we should try to change the parameters to see if we can get a better accuracy.
-All possible combinations of C and max_iter gave the same accuracy of 0.75
+All possible combinations of C and max_iter gave the same accuracy of 0.75 The best hyperparameter value could be any of the 3 values selected for C and max_iter.

-AutoML model result:
+- AutoML model result:
 ![](https://github.com/zaza107-1/project3default/blob/branch2/screenshots/automlmodels.jpg)

-Hyperparameter model result:
+- Hyperparameter model result:
 ![](https://github.com/zaza107-1/project3default/blob/branch2/screenshots/hyperparameter.jpg)
 ![](https://github.com/zaza107-1/project3default/blob/branch2/screenshots/hyperparameter2.jpg)

-Hyperparameter best run:
+- Hyperparameter best run:
 ![](https://github.com/zaza107-1/project3default/blob/branch2/screenshots/hyperparameter_best_run.jpg)

-Hyperparameter model child runs:
+- Hyperparameter model child runs:
 ![](https://github.com/zaza107-1/project3default/blob/branch2/screenshots/hyperparameter_child_runs.jpg)

 ## Model Deployment